EmmanuelOgiji/tech-test-packer-terraform/README.md

 README in the github repo should detail any input required from the user to get things running

 Solution:
-- Populate terraform.tfvars with the access_key and secret_key variables
+- Populate terraform.tfvars with the access_key and secret_key values
 - From the root of directory of the repo, Run:
     - terraform apply -var-file="terraform.tfvars" and enter yes when prompted